Hacking on Clang

 The Clang test suite can be run from either Visual Studio or the command line.

 Note that the test runner is based on Python, which must be installed.
-Find Python at: http://www.python.org/download/.
-Download the latest stable version (2.6.2 at the time of this writing).
+Find Python at: https://www.python.org/downloads/.
+Download the latest stable version.

 The GnuWin32 tools are also necessary for running the tests.
 Get them from http://getgnuwin32.sourceforge.net/.
 If the environment variable %PATH% does not have GnuWin32, or if other grep(s) supercedes GnuWin32 on %PATH%, you should specify LLVM_LIT_TOOLS_DIR to CMake explicitly.